NMO13/earclipper/README.md

 - Usable for 2D and 3D polygons
 - Robust: The internal datatype uses a rational arithmetic library.
 This means that internal computations and thus, the final result is always correct.
 Floating point problems are simply non-existent.
 - Holes: Supports arbitrary complicated and arbitrary many holes.
+- Coplanar Mapping: Support Mapping of slightly non-coplanar polygons (e.g. due to floating point errors) to a coplanar space.
+This is necessary for the triangulation algorithm to work correctly.

 ## Performance
 Performance is clearly improvable.
 The complexity inceases exponentially with the number of holes.
 Using some kind of binary partitioning (BSP-Tree, Octree) would speed up the algorithm dramatically.
+Use the coplanar mapping only if necessary, as it is an O(n*log(n)) operation.

 ## Notes